 - Social withdrawal

-The link between sensory overload and emotional regulation is profound.
-When one becomes dysregulated, the other often follows.
+The link between sensory overload and emotional regulation is strong.
+When one becomes disrupted, the other often follows.

 Understanding the Causes of Burnout